Skip to content

 Add proxy routes

-Create proxy/reviews.ts:
+Create proxy/api/reviews.ts:

 import { app } from '#app'